Biography

 Alexander worked as a carpenter often spending much time in Chicago while Nancy took care of the family that now numbered 8 children.
 Their lives, like many in Downers Grove, were touched by the Civil War.

-Even though Alexander was in his forties, he enlisted in Company B of the 105th Illinois Infantry.
+Even though Alexander was in his forties, he enlisted in Company B of the 105th Illinois Infantry in August of 1862.
+His mustered in date was in September.
 Following the example of his father and father-in-in law, he wanted to serve his country.
-His service lasted about a year as he was injured, sick with typhoid, and spent some time in Andersonville Prison before being discharged in 1863.
+His service lasted less than a year as he was injured falling off a twenty five foot ledge about 17 October 1862.
+He later became a POW during December 1862 and January 1863 when the town and hospital he was staying in was captured by Confederate Forces.
+He was discharged on April 7 1863.

 His life after discharge was full of illness, but he resumed his trade life as a carpenter, helping to build the Methodist Church on Maple Avenue.